-Coolest Batman Picture Cakes and Batman Birthday Cake Inspiration
+Coolest Batman Cake Ideas and Birthday Cake Inspiration

 Making this birthday cake was so much fun and quite easy.
 I got the idea from this website and from another Batman picture.
 All I did was buy a chocolate sponge and then I used some instant mix modeling paste (pastillage) that I brought from a cake store.
 I mixed in some black food coloring and rolled it out flat.
 I got a batman template that I got from the computer and cut around it.